 He emphasizes that you have to mind your settings.
 Kevin shows the small tablet that serves as a display, letting him adjust print speed, filament flow, temperature, etc. He takes the file from the computer, slips it into the SD card reader in the “brain” on the top of the printer, and then controls the print from the tablet – it doesn’t need a computer to run.

 This sculpture will end up being 38″ tall.
 It’s maybe a third done.
-A variation on one he’s made before, this sculpture is made of PLA resin, which is cornstarch based, unlike the ABS filament that the CubeX uses, which is petroleum based.
-PLA is renewable, recylable and biodegradable.
+A variation on one he’s made before, this sculpture is made of PLA filament, which is cornstarch based, unlike the ABS filament that the CubeX uses, which is petroleum based.
+PLA is renewable, recyclable and biodegradable.

 Last of all, Kevin shows you some of the small sculptures he has made on his printers.
 They’re designed on the computer and printed on the 250.
 Kevin uses them for proof of concept – how will they look, will they stand up, etc. – and they’re for sale.

 He also shows some of the jewelry he has made with 3D printing.
 He has earrings and necklaces based on designs that he has used for large sculptures.
 He doesn’t print the jewelry in house – his 3D printers are too big and their resolution is too low, so he sends his designs to an outside company that prints them.
 Some are simply printed in filament, while other pieces are printed in wax, and then the “lost wax process” or “lost PLA process” is used to make the designs in precious metals.

 Before you go, you might enjoy his latest fail (or should that be “fails”?).